palmetto/palm-cli/docs/source/introduction/viewpoint.rst

    $ palm up
    Starting docker stack…
-   docker may be out of memory, cleaning up first... docker stack started.
+   Docker may be out of memory, cleaning up first...
+   Docker stack started.

 Of course this solution is very basic.
 In a real implementation we might want to check that the file exists and has the correct permissions, prompt the developer before nuking the docker environment etc.